patrickbucher/daily-frontend-grind-q4-2024/diary.md

+# Day 44 (2024-11-14)

+I summarized the part about generators, for which I rewrote the number sequence iterator from yesterday.

 # Day 43 (2024-11-13)

 Only little time for TypeScript today: I read the section about iterators and generators, but only summarized the first part on iterators.

+I worked a bit with the [PDFKit](https://pdfkit.org/) library for a side-project.
+The API is relatively straightforward, but the behaviour of the layout engine seems erratic to me.

 # Day 42 (2024-11-12)